 Speak with a New York City Gender Discrimination Lawyer Today

 Not every questionable firing violates federal or state civil rights law.
 If you have faced an adverse employment decision and you believe discrimination played a role, you should speak with a qualified New York employment law attorney right away.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, if you need immediate assistance.
+Contact the Law Offices of Mahir S. Nisar, Attorney at Law, if you need immediate assistance.